On knot types of clean Lagrangian intersections in $T^*\mathbb{R}^3$

-Since $\dim \ker \Dbar_{l,c,+} \equiv 1$ modulo $2$, it costs the sign $(-1)$ to change the order in the second column by moving $\R$ to the top.
+Since $\dim \ker \Dbar_{l,c,+} \equiv 0$ modulo $2$, it does not cost a sign to change the order in the second column by moving $\R$ to the top.
 In addition, the restriction of the second map to the $\R$-components is $\R\to \R \colon v\mapsto v$.
-As Remark \ref{rem-cancel}, the exact sequence after changing the order induces an isomorphism which has the same sign as the one induced by (\ref{ori-cap-l}).
-Since the sign of $\pi_-$ is equal to $(-1)$, we can conclude that the sign of $\pi_+$ is $(-1)\cdot (-1)=1$. \end{proof}
+As Remark \ref{rem-cancel}, the exact sequence after changing the order induces an isomorphism which has the same sign as the one induced by (\ref{ori-cap-l}), which preserves the orientations by definition.
+Since $\pi_-$ reverses orientations, $\pi_+$ also reverses orientations. \end{proof}